bsdimp/freebsd-git-docs/faq.md

 change in your tree, forcing a complicated merge rather than a simple one.

+Here's https://adventurist.me/posts/00296 a good writeup that goes into more detail.
 ## Developers

 ### Ooops!
 I committed to `main` instead of a branch.